espresso/espresso/docs/CRUD.md

 In case of errors, crudifier will behave depending on given options and proc.

-If a proc given, crudifier will NOT halt the request.<br/>
+If a proc given, crudifier will NOT halt the request.<br>
 It will pass error to given proc via second argument instead.

 To halt the request when a proc given, set `:halt_on_errors` to true.